Māori culture: Missionaries

-CMS missionaries insisted Māori abandon cannibalism and child infanticide before they could be baptised.
+Church Missionary Society (CMS) missionaries insisted Māori abandon cannibalism and child infanticide before they could be baptised.
 They tried to discourage polygamy.
 Some early missionaries had sympathy for abandoned wives but Henry Williams was adamant that polygamy disqualified Māori from baptism.
 CMS missionaries also outlawed the use of further moko, taking part in lewd dances and practising customary funeral rites.
 Catholic missionaries who arrived 20 years after the Church of England CMS missionaries were less concerned with stopping these customary practices before Christian conversion.
 They reasoned that they could influence Māori more effectively after baptism and were subsequently successful in attracting many converts in the western Hokianga district, away from the dominant CMS influence.

 Missionaries did not arrive in the Waikato until about 1834–5.
-CMS Mission Stations were established at Manakau, Maraetai, Waikato Heads, Kaitotehe opposite Tuapiri, Te Awamutu, Kopua and Kawhia.
+CMS Mission Stations were established at Manakau, Maraetai, Waikato Heads, Kaitotehe opposite Tuapiri, Te Awamutu, Kopua and Kāwhia.
 Missionaries helped explain the Treaty of Waitangi to Tainui in 1840.